Stetson University College of Law: Tampa Law Center Satellite Library

-Situated near downtown Tampa, the satellite library has two-floors consisting of approximately 200 seats and 15 study rooms.
-The satellite library provides a core collection of materials and Internet access.
-The satellite library also provides services to students, faculty, staff, alumni, attorneys and the public; however, such services are available subject to more limited hours of operation.
+Situated near downtown Tampa, the satellite library has two floors consisting of approximately 200 seats and 15 study rooms.

-Employment

-The 2020 ABA employment summary report shows the employment status of 2020 graduates.

 Costs

-The estimated total cost of attendance (including tuition, fees and living expenses) at Stetson University College of Law for the 2020–2021 academic year is $70,592.
+The estimated cost of attendance (including tuition, fees, and living expenses for nine months) for the 2024–2025 academic year is $79,166.

 Diversity and inclusion

 Stetson Law received the 2020 Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine, the largest magazine centered on diversity in higher education.
 The HEED Award recognizes U.S. colleges and universities for outstanding commitment to diversity and inclusion.

 As of 2020, Stetson Law and the 11 other Florida law schools formed the Florida Law Schools’ Consortium for Racial Justice (FLSCRJ).
 This collective will leverage each school's strengths and educational roles to assist community organizations fighting for racial justice and policy reform throughout Florida.

 Stetson Law is one of the four co-founding higher education institutions of the St. Petersburg Higher Education Consortium for Racial Justice.
 The other three consortium institutions are Eckerd College, St. Petersburg College and the University of South Florida St. Petersburg.
 The consortium serves 36,000 students in St. Petersburg, Florida, and focuses on dismantling racial hierarchies.
 Recognized for their efforts, the consortium and 78 institutions nationwide were invited to the 2021 American Association of Colleges and Universities Institute on Truth, Racial Healing and Transformation (TRHT) to learn about the TRHT framework and develop an action plan.

 In 2021, Stetson Law launched a youth civic education program aimed at teaching underrepresented teens in Pinellas County how to be advocates for themselves and others.